TrentoCrowdAI/crowd-multi-predicate-classification/README.md

-# in-out-tagging-algorithm
+# Criteria-based-tagging-algorithm
-Crowdsourcing strategies for systematic literature reviews
+Modelling of tagging scientific papers by crowd users for literature reviews